FofaInfo/Awesome-FOFA/Basic scenario/A Comprehensive Guide to Threat Intelligence Discovery Using FOFA.md

 ### Reverse Engineering

 When an IOC appears in the form of a phishing website, it may contain attachments such as APK files.
 By performing reverse engineering on the attachments and summarizing their characteristics, analyzing the attachments from the addresses in the FOFA query results can enhance the credibility of the asset discovery results.
-For example, in [Practical FOFA Asset Expansion: APT-C-23 Android Malware](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Basic%20scenario/Practical%20FOFA%20Asset%20Expansion-%20APT-C-23%20Android%20Malware.md), reverse engineering the APK revealed that the app checks whether another app is installed during installation.
+For example, in [Practical FOFA Asset Expansion:APT-C-23 Android Malware](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Basic%20scenario/Practical%20FOFA%20Asset%20Expansion-%20APT-C-23%20Android%20Malware.md), reverse engineering the APK revealed that the app checks whether another app is installed during installation.

 > Jump to the place where GConfig.PT_PACKAGE_NAME is declared.
 The PT_PACKAGE_NAME field obtains the final package name through concatenation.
 After concatenation, the package name is shown as com.video.graphics.
 Therefore, this application will check whether another app is installed.
 If not, it will prompt the user to update, download com.video.graphics, and install it.
 Since the behavior patterns are consistent, there is no need for further analysis.
 >